T3HSH/scanner-domains-t3hsh/README.md

 # 🛡️ Cloudflare IP & Domain Scanner

-**A powerful Cloudflare IP & Domain Scanner built for penetration testing, reconnaissance, and Cloudflare Worker configurations.**
+**A powerful scanner for Cloudflare-protected domains and IP addresses, designed for reconnaissance, analysis, and Cloudflare Worker environments.**

 ---

-## 🚀 Overview
+# 🚀 Overview

-**Cloudflare IP & Domain Scanner** is a lightweight yet powerful reconnaissance tool designed for scanning **Cloudflare-protected domains and IP addresses**.
+**Cloudflare IP & Domain Scanner** is a lightweight yet powerful reconnaissance tool built specifically for scanning **Cloudflare-protected domains and IP addresses**.

-Unlike traditional scanners, this project focuses specifically on Cloudflare environments, providing detailed information about:
+Unlike traditional scanners, this project focuses on Cloudflare environments and provides detailed information including:

 * Open ports
 * Running services